-(g) Providing for collaboration with other societies and groups to best achieve and preserve the purposes of the Society.
+(g) Providing for collaboration with other societies and groups to best achieve and preserve the purposes of the Hydrocephalus Society

-The official language of the Society for conducting business, writing policies, and presenting education or research is English
+The official language of the Hydrocephalus Society for conducting business, writing policies, and presenting education or research is English.

-All policies and activities of the Society shall be consistent with (a) Applicable federal or national, state or provincial, and local antitrust, trade regulation, or other legal requirements; and (b) Applicable tax exemption requirements, including the requirements that the Society not be organized for profit and that no part of its net earnings inure to the benefit of any private individual.
+All policies and activities of the Hydrocephalus Society shall be consistent with (a) Applicable federal or national, state, or provincial, and local antitrust, trade regulation, or other legal requirements; and (b) Applicable tax exemption requirements, including the requirements that the Hydrocephalus Society not be organized for profit and that no part of its net earnings inure to the benefit of any private individual.

-Senior members may be elected from among Regular members who have been Society members and are fully retired from the active practice of hydrocephalus clinical care or research, or are disabled.
-Senior members will have reduced dues.
+Senior members may be elected from among Regular members who have been Hydrocephalus Society members and are fully retired from the active practice of hydrocephalus clinical care or research or are disabled.
+Senior members may have reduced dues.
 Senior members retain the privileges of regular membership.

-All applicants for membership must complete and sign the application form provided by the Society and submit the application to the principal office of the Society or via the Society’s appointed agents.
+All applicants for membership must complete and sign the application form provided by the Hydrocephalus Society and submit the application to the principal office of the Hydrocephalus Society or via the Hydrocephalus Society’s appointed agents.